YulongNiu/PhyloProfileWeb/readme.md

 Please download and save your results (at the end of the return webpage), the result files will be kept on the web-server only `2` hours.

+## 4. Citing PrePhyloPro ##

+PrePhyloPro is officially published on PeerJ.